 In addition to 12 years at Standard & Poor’s and his work for Cuomo, Schuman served for one year as general counsel for New York State Homes and Community Renewal, which consists of all the state’s major housing and community renewal agencies, where he oversaw a legal team of more than 100 attorneys.

-Before that, Adam, who received his juris doctorate from New York University School of Law, was a lawyer with Paul, Weiss, Rifkind, Wharton & Garrison and with Corbin Silverman & Sanseverino, both New York firms, and was a law clerk to U.S. District Judge Loretta A. Preska in the Southern District of New York.
+Before that, Adam, who received his juris doctorate from New York University School of Law, was a lawyer with Paul, Weiss, Rifkind, Wharton & Garrison and with Corbin Silverman & Sanseverino, both New York firms, and was a law clerk to Judge Loretta A. Preska of the U.S. District Court for the Southern District of New York.

 In other law firm news this week: